matomo-org/matomo/tests/README.xhprof.md

 Piwik is distributed with a copy of XHProf, the PHP profiler created by Facebook.
-Piwik also comes with a copy of VisualPHPUnit that has been modified to easily use XHProf.
-Using these two tools, you can profile tests and benchmarks.

 ## Installing XHProf